CUBRID/cubrid-manual/en/ha.rst

 *   **Database server process (cub_server)** : Provides services such as read or write to the user.
 For details, see :ref:`ha-server`.

 *   **Replication log copy process (copylogdb)** : Copies all transaction logs in a group.
 When the replication log copy process requests a transaction log from the database server process of the target node, the database server process returns the corresponding log.
-The location of copied transaction logs can be configured in the **REPL_LOG_HOME** of **cubrid-ha**.
+The location of copied transaction logs can be configured in the **ha_copy_log_base** of **cubrid_ha.conf**.
 Use :ref:`cubrid-applyinfo` utility to verify the information of copied replication logs.
 The replication log copy process has following three modes: SYNC, SEMISYNC, and ASYNC.
-You can configure it with the **LW_SYNC_MODE** of **cubrid-ha**.
+You can configure it with the **ha_copy_sync_mode** of **cubrid_ha.conf**.
 For details on these modes, see :ref:`log-multiplexing`.

 .. image:: /images/image15.png